Meet the Faculty and Guest Speakers

 During nine years at the University of Sydney, Jimmy worked across all areas of Advancement, leading advancement services, alumni relations and development teams in both higher education and medical philanthropy.
 At Sydney he played a leadership role generating philanthropic income towards the $1 billion INSPIRED campaign, the largest philanthropic campaign in Australian higher education.

-Deborah joined the Walter and Eliza Hall Institute in December 2019, moving from Western Sydney University where she held senior Advancement roles since 2013, including Executive Director, Advancement from 2015 to 2019.
+Deborah Carr joined the Walter and Eliza Hall Institute in December 2019, moving from Western Sydney University where she held senior Advancement roles since 2013, including executive director, advancement from 2015 to 2019.

-Deborah is an accomplished philanthropy and communications executive, with over 25 years’ professional experience and a versatile skill set.
+Carr is an accomplished philanthropy and communications executive, with over 25 years of professional experience and a versatile skill set.
 She brings insight from sectors including higher education, mental health, homelessness, domestic violence, disability, finance, building and construction, private enterprise, and now – medical research.

-Deborah loves fundraising and philanthropy - connecting passionate and committed supporters with institutional priorities.
-She enjoys identifying new opportunities and developing a ‘culture of philanthropy’ - which permeates and engages everybody in the fundraising program – paramount to building strong, long-lasting, institution-wide relationships and ultimately, strong philanthropic support.
+Carr loves fundraising and philanthropy - connecting passionate and committed supporters with institutional priorities.
+She enjoys identifying new opportunities and developing a ‘culture of philanthropy’ - which permeates and engages everybody in the fundraising programme – paramount to building strong, long-lasting, institution-wide relationships and ultimately, strong philanthropic support.

 Sue Cunningham leads one of the largest global membership associations of educational institutions.
 CASE provides professional development and advancement knowledge for 3,700 institutions and 90,000 practitioners working in alumni relations, communications, fundraising, marketing and other related professions.
 Previous roles: vice-principal, advancement, the University of Melbourne; director of development, the University of Oxford; director of development, Christ Church, Oxford; and director, external relations, St. Andrews University.